-Edwidge Danticat is the author of numerous award-winning books, including Brother, I'm Dying, a National Book Critics Circle Award and a National Book Award finalist.
+Edwidge Danticat is the author of numerous award-winning books, including Brother, I'm Dying, a National Book Critics Circle Award, and a National Book Award finalist.
 Breath, Eyes, Memory was an Oprah Book Club selection.
+The collection Krik?
+Krak! which contains the short story that Caroline's Wedding is based on was also a finalist for the National Book Award.
 She writes for the New Yorker and other publications on topics related to Haiti and Haitian-American culture and social issues.

 Danticat, who lives in Miami, is married and has two daughters.